SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 the parameter is made available with a default parameter name of ``newValue``.

-Similarly, if you implement a ``didSet`` observer, it will be passed a constant parameter containing the old property value.
+Similarly, if you implement a ``didSet`` observer, it is passed a constant parameter containing the old property value.
 You can name the parameter or use the default parameter name of ``oldValue``.

 .. note::